MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/git-version-control.md

 1. Open your [canvas app for editing](edit-app.md) in Power Apps Studio.
 On the command bar, select **Settings**.
 1. Select **Git version control** and then select **Disconnect**.

 If you are using PASopa, download your app from your Git provider and [pack the .zip file to an .msapp file](https://github.com/microsoft/PowerApps-Tooling/tree/master/src/PASopa#power-platform-cli-usage).
-Once your .msapp file is uploaded to Power Apps, following the steps above to disconnect.
+Once your .msapp file is uploaded to Power Apps, follow the steps above to disconnect.

  > [!NOTE]